NoctukkkRne/FastN/README.md

 2. Gain the IBD-extend spectrum in high energy range.
 3. Normalize the fast neutron spectrum using the IBD-extend spectrum, and get the number of the fast neutron background in IBD candidates.
 4. Use the function with the form of $N (\frac{E}{E_0})^{-a - \frac{E}{E_0}}$ to fit the normalized spectrum, and gain the error of the fitting parameters as the statistical uncertainty.
-6. Caculate the difference of the integral of the fitting function and the integral of the events number of the normalization fast neutron in high energy range as the systematic uncertainty.
+5. Caculate the difference of the integral of the fitting function and the integral of the events number of the normalization fast neutron in high energy range as the systematic uncertainty.
-7. Get the mean and the error of the fast neutron background events in IBD candidates.
+6. Get the mean and the error of the fast neutron background events in IBD candidates.

+# TODO List:

+1. Caculate the efficiency of the muon veto and multiplicity selection, and caculate the rate of the FastN background.
+2. Scan the DT cut from 600mm to 1400mm.
+3. Add a physical picture of the FastN and OWS-tag.